 Origin and Function

-Due to their prevalence in Asia it has been suggested that torii may have been inspired by Indian torana, Chinese pailou (牌坊, páifāng) or Korean hongsalmun (紅箭門).
-To this day it is still unclear whether torii are a uniquely Japanese cultural concept or a foreign import.
-What is clear however, is their function of separating the profane and the mundane from the sacred.
+Due to their prevalence in Asia, it has been suggested that torii may have been inspired by Indian Torana, Chinese pailou (牌坊, páifāng) or Korean hongsalmun (紅箭門).
+To this day it is still unclear whether torii are a uniquely Japanese cultural concept or an import.
+What is clear, however, is their function of separating the profane and the mundane from the sacred.

 Types of torii

 There are different types of torii, depending on

 Also, there are countless variations and hybrid forms usually named after the most prominent shrines they can be found at.